MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 Additional scenarios include:
 * A customer service agent received a request from a customer for a contactless design consultation before remodeling their kitchen.
 The agent wants to view their customer’s kitchen and provide ideas for products that would look good together.
 The agent provides their customer with a link to join the scheduled consultation via a Remote Assist call.
 * A technician is repairing an asset, and wants to receive assistance from the asset’s original equipment manufacturer (OEM).

-Note that in these scenarios, the external user only needs join a Remote Assist call on an ad-hoc, one-time basis.
-The external user does not need to initiate a call or use Remote Assist’s out-of-call asset capture functionalities.
+Note that in these scenarios, the external user only needs to **join** a Remote Assist call on an ad-hoc, one-time basis.
+The external user **does not need to initiate a call or use Remote Assist’s out-of-call asset capture functionalities.**

-Now, any licensed Remote Assist user can use the Remote Assist web app via their mobile or desktop browser to generate a one-time call link.
-The licensed Remote Assist user can share the link with an external user using their preferred communication platform (e.g., email, SMS, Dynamics 365 Omnichannel channels).
-The external user can join the call using the Remote Assist mobile app or Teams desktop app.
+Any licensed Remote Assist user can use the Remote Assist web app via their desktop (or mobile) browser to generate a one-time call link.
+The licensed Remote Assist user can share the link with an external user using their preferred communication platform (e.g., email, SMS, [Dynamics 365 Omnichannel channels](https://docs.microsoft.com/dynamics365/omnichannel/introduction-omnichannel#channels-available-with-omnichannel-for-customer-service)).
+The external user can join the call using the Remote Assist mobile app (or, in some scenarios, the Teams desktop app).

 ## Requirements
 * Set up your Dynamics environment [NEED LINK to Dhruv’s doc].
 * The agent must use the Remote Assist web app on a [compatible browser](https:/docs.microsoft.com/power-platform/admin/web-application-requirements)
 * Enable pop-ups for https://call.d365ra.com and for your organization’s tenant-specific environment URL on the browser the agent will use to access the Remote Assist web app.
-Pop-ups will be used for authentication purposes, and will automatically close.
+Pop-ups will be used for authentication purposes.
 * The agent’s organization must [enable anonymous users to join Teams meeting](https://docs.microsoft.com/microsoftteams/meeting-settings-in-teams#allow-anonymous-users-to-join-meetings).
 * If an agent wants to manually admit a customer into the call, the agent’s organization must [configure their Teams meetings settings](https://docs.microsoft.com/microsoftteams/meeting-policies-in-teams#automatically-admit-people) such that **Everyone in your organization and federated organizations bypasses the lobby**, or enable **Everyone in your organization bypasses the lobby**.